umansh/Minimax-Conditional-Entropy/README.md

 multiclass classification. i have choose binary classification for to gain knowledge and how given algorithem 1 works.for this purpose  the input data was convereted to ordinal data  set and output of each input was converted to binary using label encoder.
-Then empirical tensor calculated using entropy od the data, so that  difference between actual and predicted output should be zero. to generate worker confusion matrix, different 4 methods use such as LogisticRegression,GaussianNB, svm, KNeighborsClassifier to achieve confusion matrix for worker. following, probability of ech class have been
+Then empirical tensor calculated using entropy of the data, so that  difference between actual and predicted output should be zero. to generate worker confusion matrix, different 4 methods use such as LogisticRegression,GaussianNB, svm, KNeighborsClassifier to achieve confusion matrix for worker. following, probability of ech class have been